-Family yellow (Bayer) and Familie magenta (La Caille):
+Yellow Family (Bayer) and magenta Family (La Caille):

 It seems as if he has only grouped together neighbouring constellations here.
 This could be useful, for example, when explaining the sky season by season.
 On the other hand, the constellations of the group “Celestial Water” are obviously not adjacent to each other, which is why this attempt to explain Menzel’s groups in a meaningful way probably does not lead to the goal.

 If he is trying to group everything watery together here (Ship, Eridanus, Dolphin, Southern Fish), why are Dorado, Volans and Pisces not in the group? – Presumably they were already sorted into one of the other groups mentioned above, but this suggests that this division is not particularly meaningful and that the families should be chosen differently.

 The idea of such a map is good in principle, but the author undertakes so many different approaches to it that contradict each other that the result seems disorganised.
 One should rather code either clearly according to origin or clearly according to mythological context of meaning and not both at the same time.
 In the case of indicating the origin, one should find the real origin and not a random work that served to disseminate the suggestions of others (e.g. neither Ptolemy nor Bayer are “origin”, but both are compilers who summarised the findings of others).
 Sorting with regard to a particular schema should be done according to proper definitions of the schema (and not according to a whim of the author), e.g. the zodiacal constellations: are they defined as “constellations in the path of the Sun” or “in the path of the Moon”?
 Menzel seems to select them according to their name similar to a zodical sign.
 In the case of the ship also all that belong to it (i.e. especially Volans and Dorado) … etc.